RAF Great Dunmow: Current use

 With the end of military control in 1950 the grassed areas were cut for a grass meal company through the 1950s which supplied it to various farms in the region.
 Starting in 1960, farming operations commenced and the concrete areas were removed for aggregate in 1965/66 for use as part of the new A12 road.

 Today, there is very little left except some single track agricultural roads remaining from the perimeter track and a blister hangar with a few nissen huts near Easton Lodge.
 The runway layout and the airfield perimeter track are easily identified in aerial photography, but no substantial amount of concrete remains.
 The 22 end of the secondary northeast runway does however, have a short full width of runway intact, being used for manure storage.
-The current owners, Land Securities hope to redevelop the site and surrounding area, including the construction of around 9,000 homes.
+The current owners, Landsec hope to redevelop the site and surrounding area, including the construction of around 9,000 homes.

 There is a small museum in Great Dunmow which holds some exhibits of the airfield and the 386th Bomb Group, along with a stained glass window memorial in Little Easton church.